giorgospanay/sd-fair-mod/README.md

 # Supplemental material for paper: "Fair-mod: Fair Modular Community Detection"
-Supplemental material for paper "Fair-mod: Fair Modular Community Detection", to be published in the proceedings for Complex Networks and their Applications 2024.
+Supplemental material for paper "Fair-mod: Fair Modular Community Detection", published in the proceedings for Complex Networks and their Applications 2024.
 Publication available here: [https://link.springer.com/chapter/10.1007/978-3-031-82435-7_8](https://link.springer.com/chapter/10.1007/978-3-031-82435-7_8).
 See also pre-pub in the main folder of this repository.

 This repository contains the implementation of the Fair-mod modularity-based community detection algorithm, with a weighted balance-based fairness.
 The implementation is based on the source code for Louvain community detection found in the NetworkX library, see source code here: (https://networkx.org/documentation/stable/_modules/networkx/algorithms/community/louvain.html).